Sanika-Faske/Power-BI-Projects/Prime Video/README.md

 - **Chart of Genre by Total Shows:** Breakdown of shows by genre.
 - **Total Shows by Release Year:** Track the number of shows released each year.

+## Usage
+Use the dashboard to explore and analyze various aspects of Prime Video's streaming data.
+Customize the visuals and metrics to fit specific analytical needs.